iqhive/runtime.link/Readme.md

 We will consider pull requests for additional interfaces that have well-known and widely available implementations under an Open Source license.
-If you would like to include an API interface for a proprietary API, so that is available to all runtime.link users, please contact us for a quote.
+If you would like to include an API interface for a proprietary API, so that it is available to all runtime.link users, please contact us for a quote.
 We can help create the Go representation for you.
 The only strict requirement here is that the interface itself (but not necessarily the implementation) must be included in the project under the same license as runtime.link.